dataliterate/data-populator/README.md

 ## Why Data Populator

-We believe designers should work with _meaningful_ data as early as possible in the design process for the following reasons:
+We believe designers should work with _meaningful_ and _realistic_ data as early as possible in the design process for the following reasons:

 1. **Content informs design decisions** (and helps you convey your purpose)
 2. **Data are relentless** (so UI components must be designed for robustness)